kgarofali/sxp-cloudy/README.md

 ## demos

-This directory contains example code for plotting the full suite of simulated nebular line emission as a grid for user-defined emission line diagnostics.
+This directory contains example code (```plot_grids.py```) for plotting the full suite of simulated nebular line emission as a grid for user-defined emission line diagnostics.
+The ```plot_grids.py``` demo can be run from the command line or in an interactive python environment.
+Running the code will interactively produce images for six emission line diagnostics corresponding to figures presented in Garofali et al. 2023; closing one figure will automatically advance to the next figure.
+The user can follow these examples to create their own emission line diagnostics for different lines and/or produce grids for different burst ages.

 The code presented here is adapted from existing functions in ```cloudyfsps```.
 For full functionality in interpreting and plotting simulation results, it is recommended that the user install and familiarize themselves with ```cloudyfsps```; however, the code presented here will work as a standalone for quick visualizations.